firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 the root filesystem image AFTER a simulation completes.
-In this simple example, when a workload running on a simulated cluster with ``firesim runworkload`` completes, ``/etc/os-release`` will be copied out from each rootfs and placed in the job's output directory within the workload's output directory (TODO see the documentation for ``firesim runworkload``).
+In this simple example, when a workload running on a simulated cluster with ``firesim runworkload`` completes, ``/etc/os-release`` will be copied out from each rootfs and placed in the job's output directory within the workload's output directory (See the :ref:`firesim-runworkload` section).
 You can add multiple paths here.

 The ``common_simulation_outputs`` field is a list of outputs that the manager